-- Safely remove the child from play and ensure they do not return to play in that game even if they say their symptoms have resolved. - Observe the child or assign a responsible adult to monitor them.
+- Observe the child or assign a responsible adult to monitor them.
 Seek assessment from the Nurses. - Ensure that the parents are notified.
 (The Nurses will do this if involved) - Complete an accident report form.

 9.2 The Medical Centre will: